 The live Cebreros station webcam image is below.
-It will automatically refresh every 60 secs.
+It will automatically refresh every 5 minutes.
 It runs 24 hrs per day, so if the image is very dark, it's night time in Spain!

 Access full-size versions

-The Cebreros antenna incorporates state-of-the-art technology which provides some advantages compared to the New Norcia facility (DSA-1), ESA's first deep space antenna.
-For instance, the Cebreros data acquisition capacity is higher, due to the fact that it receives signals in Ka band (31.8 - 32.3 GHz).
-Cebreros also has a higher pointing accuracy, with a maximum error of 6.0 milligrade degrees.
+The Cebreros antenna incorporates state-of-the-art technology which provides some advantages in comparison to the New Norcia facility (DSA-1), ESA's first deep space antenna.
+For instance, the Cebreros data acquisition capacity is higher, due to the fact that it receives signals in the Ka band (31.8 - 32.3 GHz) and K band (18 - 27 GHz).
+Cebreros also has a higher pointing accuracy, with a maximum error of 6.0 millidegrees.

 Dish diameter - 35 metres

 Structure height - 40 metres

-- Overall weight - 630 tons
+Overall weight - 620 tonnes

 Cebreros was completed in September 2005 after two years of construction by an industrial consortium, led by the Canadian company SED Systems.
 The Spanish firms Esteyco and Necso built the antenna tower infrastructure, and LV Salamanca was responsible for building refurbishment.